pavece/guess-the-price/README.md

 ## Build using docker

-This prject contains docker images for both client and server apps.
+This project contains docker images for both client and server apps.
 In the root of the project you can find a compose file that will build + run this images with the database.

 1. Setup env variables as indicated in the development setup part